aschampion/heraclitus/notes.md

   - [ ] Dependency/input/output name strings
   - [ ] Interface identifiers
   - [ ] Datatype identifiers
-- [ ] Model controllers should have a verify_hunk_hash method, e.g., if in trait Foo would impl<T: DatatypesModelController> Foo<T>.
-Not clear if these sorts of methods should be on datatype::MetaController or datatype::ModelController.
+- [ ] Model controllers should have a verify_hunk_hash method, e.g., if in trait Foo would impl<T: DatatypesStorage> Foo<T>.
+Not clear if these sorts of methods should be on datatype::MetaController or datatype::Storage.
 - [ ] Refactoring attempt: Since models no longer need to be boxable, could make controllers an assoc type, which would finally remove need to box them?!
   - Would allow model controllers to specify their payload types